Ongoing and Recent Litigation Over the 2020 Election

 Republican Nat.
 Comm. v.
 Common Cause Rhode Island

-Election officials in Rhode Island agreed to waive the usual requirement that absentee ballots needed to be signed by two witnesses or a notary.
+Election officials in Rhode Island agreed to waive the usual rule that two witnesses or a notary sign absentee ballots.
 A district court approved this agreement.
-Republicans challenged this loosening of restrictions against absentee ballots, arguing the requirements (which are unusually stringent compared to other states) are required to prevent fraud.
+Republicans challenged this loosening of restrictions against absentee ballots.
+They argued that the rules, which are unusually stringent compared with other states, prevent fraud.

-The Supreme Court, however, declined to take up the case.
-While the Supreme Court does not always explain why it declines to take up certain matters, in this case, the justices explained that since no election officials in Rhode Island had an issue with the agreement, the GOP lacked "a cognizable interest in the State's ability to enforce its duly enacted laws."
+The Supreme Court declined to take up the case.
+While the Supreme Court does not always explain why it declines to take up certain matters.
+In this case, the justices explained that since no election officials in Rhode Island had an issue with the agreement.
+The GOP lacked "a cognizable interest in the state's ability to enforce its duly enacted laws."

 What About Witness Requirements in Alabama?

-Compare the above case to Merrill v.
+Compare the above Rhode Island case to Merrill v.
 People First of Alabama.
 In this case, a district court judge eased restrictions on absentee voting in Alabama.
-However, the Supreme Court did end up staying the lower court's order, meaning that in Alabama, voters who wish to vote absentee must have either two witnesses or a public notary sign their ballot.
+But the Supreme Court stayed the lower court's order.
+This means absentee voters must have two witnesses or a public notary sign their ballot in Alabama.

-The difference between this case and Rhode Island's?
-Only that Alabama election officials argued against easing the state's absentee voting requirements.
+The difference between this case and Rhode Island's is that only Alabama election officials argued against easing the state's absentee voting requirements.

 Election Litigation Is Increasingly Common

 Lawsuits over election procedures are nothing new.
 Ever since the 2000 election, litigation has picked up during election years.
-While the 2020 election may have more lawsuits than ever before, it can be seen as the continuation of a trend.
+While the 2020 election may have more lawsuits than ever, it is continuing a trend.

-As state legislatures continue to evaluate election procedures and courts resolve lawsuits, it falls on individuals to be aware of their voting rights, understand their state's laws, and vote.
+As state legislatures continue to look at election procedures and courts resolve lawsuits, people must know their voting rights, understand their state's laws, and vote.

-The 2020 General Election is one of the most contentious in modern history.
-Both the Republican Party and the Democratic Party have argued the other side is using undemocratic measures.
-However, an overwhelming percentage of votes cast are received and counted properly.
-While current litigation involves important constitutional and voting rights issues, it remains true to say that your vote matters.
+The 2020 General Election was one of the most contentious in modern history.
+The Republican Party and the Democratic Party have argued the other side is using undemocratic measures.
+But an overwhelming percentage of votes cast are correctly received and counted.
+While litigation involves important constitutional and voting rights issues, it remains true that your vote matters.